 There are a few more languages to learn for beginners, but SQL takes on this last posItion here, primarily because no list of beginners’ coding itinerary is complete without learning SQL.

 SQL (Structured Query Language), is a query language used to communicate with databases.
 SQL is a standardized programming language that’s used to manage relational databases and perform various operations on the data in them.

 No list of programming languages for beginner coders is complete without counting SQL in it.
-It was created in 1970s and is not only used by database administrators but also by developers writing data integration scripts and data analysts, who are looking to set up and run analytical queries.
+It was created in the 1970s and is not only used by database administrators but also by developers writing data integration scripts and data analysts, who are looking to set up and run analytical queries.